 The Andaz 5th Avenue's position between Grand Central and Bryant Park, the complimentary minibar's elimination of the small-hotel friction that Midtown boutiques sometimes impose, and the neighbourhood's concentration of publishing, advertising, and media industry offices create the business hotel formula for the Bryant Park corridor's professional ecosystem.
 The Bar Downstairs handles client cocktails with the warmth of a genuine bar rather than a hotel beverage programme.

 The New York Public Library across the street, Bryant Park's outdoor reading and programming immediately adjacent, and the complimentary minibar's elimination of the room-maintenance overhead create the solo retreat conditions at their most Midtown-efficient.
-The host-based check-in removes the administrative friction from arrival; the library and the park extend the working week's intellectual programme beyond the hotel.
-For a solo working visit to Midtown that wants the NYPL as a daily resource, the Andaz 5th Avenue is the correct address.
+The host-based check-in removes the administrative friction from arrival; the library and the park extend the week's intellectual programme beyond the hotel.
+For a solo visit to Midtown that wants the NYPL as a daily resource, the Andaz 5th Avenue is the correct address.

 From $400/night; suites from $900/night + destination fee.
 Check availability at hyatt.com/andaz/nycaa-andaz-5th-avenue.